MikaSukie/agesignald/README.md

 ## I hope it does turn out to be helpful. </br>

 Just a fair warning, This project intentionally implements the minimum possible interpretation of an OS-level age signal (so lawmakers can not assume that extra sensitive information is easy to implement as an update). </br>
-It stores only a locally computed age bracket and serves it to local apps.
+It stores only a locally computed age bracket (via localhost) and serves it to local apps.
 Nothing else. </br>

 ### The shipped release is a binary for x86-64 (will need manual .service creation). </br>

 ## Where are they stored?